Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Explanation:**

 *   **Step 1: Create a service principal in Azure Active Directory (Azure AD).**
-    You first need to create a dedicated identity (the Service Principal) that Azure DevOps will use to communicate with your Azure subscription.
+  * You first need to create a dedicated identity (the Service Principal) that Azure DevOps will use to communicate with your Azure subscription.
 This identity consists of an Application ID and a Client Secret (or certificate).

 *   **Step 2: Configure an access policy in the key vault.**
-    Once the Service Principal is created, you must go to the Azure Key Vault and create an **Access Policy**.
+  * Once the Service Principal is created, you must go to the Azure Key Vault and create an **Access Policy**.
 You select the Service Principal from Step 1 as the principal and grant it the **Secret: Get** and **Secret: List** permissions.
 This authorization ensures that when the pipeline attempts to fetch the secret, the Key Vault will allow the request.

 *   **Step 3: Add an Azure Resource Manager service connection to the pipeline.**
-    Finally, you go to Azure DevOps and create a **Service Connection** of the type "Azure Resource Manager."
+  * Finally, you go to Azure DevOps and create a **Service Connection** of the type "Azure Resource Manager."
 You use the credentials of the Service Principal you created in Step 1.
 This connects your DevOps project to your Azure subscription, allowing the pipeline tasks (such as the "Azure Key Vault" task) to use that authenticated connection to retrieve secrets and perform deployments.

-### Question #26
+### Question #14

 DRAG DROP You have a private project in Azure DevOps and two users named User1 and User2.

 You need to add User1 and User2 to groups to meet the following requirements:

-✑ User1 must be able to create a code wiki.
+✑ **User1 must be able to create a code wiki**.

-✑ User2 must be able to edit wiki pages.
+✑ **User2 must be able to edit wiki pages.**

 ✑ The solution must use the principle of least privilege.